-Professor Earl MacDonald uses the following course outline when teaching freshman-level jazz piano lessons at the University of Connecticut.
+Professor Earl MacDonald uses the following course outline when teaching freshman and sophomore-level jazz piano lessons at the University of Connecticut.
 It includes the elements comprising each piano lesson, as well as the grading scheme.

 Secondary Applied Music (Laboratory)